ElDocWho/learning-journal/lj-day-03.md

 to identify problems in the code.
 Also learned about testing, how it is done and a general idea on how developers use testing apps to see if the code works before it is shown to the client.

+**Day 11**

+  Today we basically learned about videos and how to embed them in our web page.
+Flash is one that caught my attention.
+To me it seems like the easiest way to embed video.
+Too bad it is not going to last long because Apple is not using it anymore.

+  We also learned about the <video> tag.
+This is a new tag, so not all the browsers support it.
+A disadvantage of this tag is that it does not support Digital Rights Management.